Nakerdev/envios-canarios/README.md

 #### Database

-To avoid losing the local database data the database container creates a directory that he use as a volume.
+The database container creates a directory that it uses as a volume to avoid losing the local data.
 This directory is located in `~/envios-canarios/db-data`.
 If you remove this directory you will lose all your local database data.

+#### Technology

+* .NET Core 3.0
+* Postgres 13.1

 ### FrontEnd